trylock/dice/README.md

 ## Pitfalls
 - **independence**: The program works with random variables. **Each operation on them assumes their independence**.
 This assumption is quite limiting.
 Consider following expression: `2 * (1d20 == 19) + 3 * (1d20 == 20)`.
 Some misguided assumption clould be that this expression is equal to 2 if we roll a 19 and 3 if we roll a 20.
 This is *not* the case.
 Both subexpressions `1d20` are independent - they are completely different rolls.
 In this example, we can get 0, 2, 3 or 5.
 You can use variables to resolve this issue: `var X = 1d20; 2 * (X == 19) + 3 * (X == 20)`
 - **int vs double**: The program can work only with integer random variables (that is, value of a variable can only be an integer).
 Therefore it is invalid to use operands on random variables in conjunction with floating point numbers.
 For example: `1d6 * 2.5` or even `1d6 + 2.0` are invalid.
-- **Names in dice roll operator**: it is not supported to use names in the dice roll operator.
-For example `X d Y` is invalid.

 ## Reference